 On Friday, the humanitarian group Oxfam called for a ceasefire because of the outbreak, but the war shows no sign of letting up.

-The outbreak began last year, but a second wave of the waterborne disease has spread even more quickly in the last two months.
+The outbreak began last year, but a second wave of the waterborne disease has spread even faster in the past two months.

-“We are receiving many patients from all over the country, and some are in bad condition,” physician Ismail Mansouri said.
+“We are receiving many patients from all over the country, and some are in bad condition,” Ismail Mansouri, a physician, said.

 “We are facing many obstacles.
-We lack much medical equipment, rehydration solutions and medicine.”
+We lack medical equipment, rehydration solutions and medicine.”

 Because of the war, many Yemenis face difficulties accessing clean water.